 Installation.
 The Credit Union will use its best efforts to install patches in phases, beginning with less critical systems.
 Based on the performance of the first stages, the entire environment will then be updated.
 In cases where multiple patches need to be installed, they will be installed in the proper order to ensure that the patches are effective and do not cause additional problems.

 Post-Installation.
 The Credit Union will continue testing patches after they have been installed, and will develop a system to determine whether an update has been successful (e.g., no reported issues within a specific timeframe after patch installation).
 Whenever software is reinstalled, the Credit Union will reinstall previously installed patches (in the original order).
-The original install media for the reinstalled software (e.g., CD-ROM, tape, floppy disk) will be maintained, as well as all patches that were installed.
-To simplify this process, the Credit Union will maintain both current and previous system version backups of all software (which can be used in lieu of installing the software from the original installation media).
+The original install media for the reinstalled software will be maintained, as well as all patches that were installed.
+To simplify this process, the Credit Union will maintain both current and previous system version backups of all software, if applicable.
 An accurate inventory of systems will be kept to ensure that the recovery process is comprehensive.